spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/spryker-middleware-powered-by-alumio/incrementally-import-products-with-spryker-middleware-powered-by-alumio.md

 To run the incremental import of products, follow these steps.

-## 1. Configure the Spryker Middleware Powered by Alumio connection with Akeneo PIM and SCCOS
+## 1. Configure the Spryker Middleware Powered by Alumio connection with Akeneo PIM and Spryker

 * If you create the new configuration, follow [Configure the Spryker Middleware Powered by Alumio connection with Akeneo PIM and SCCOS](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-smpa-connection-with-akeneo-pim-and-sccos.html).
 * If you update the existing configuration, proceed with [3.
 Create an incoming configuration](#3-create-an-incoming-configuration).

-## 2. Configure the data mapping between Akeneo and SCCOS
+## 2. Configure the data mapping between Akeneo and Spryker

-* If you create the new configuration, follow the procedure described in [If you create the new configuration, follow the procedure described in](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html).
+* If you create a new configuration, follow [Configure data mapping between Akeneo and SCCOS](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html).
 * If you update the existing configuration, proceed with [3.
 Create an incoming configuration](#3-create-an-incoming-configuration).

 ## 3. Create an incoming configuration